havvavural/1-Intro-to-Finance-Homework/.ipynb_checkpoints/README-checkpoint.md

 * What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilize?)

 Lately, most of the large companies have started to adopt blockchain technology in very serious ways and JP Morgan became the first U.S. bank to create and successfully test a digital coin representing a fiat currency.
-There is no any other US bank that has its own cyrptocurrency other than JPM.
+Right now, there is no any other US bank that has its own cyrptocurrency other than JPM.

 * Which technologies are they currently using, and how are they implementing them?
 (This may take a little bit of sleuthing–– you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)

--Enterprise grade secure blockchain solutions built by J.P.
+Enterprise grade secure blockchain solutions built by J.P.
 Morgan and/or partners (Quorum Blockchain)

 ![](https://securecdn.pymnts.com/wp-content/uploads/2019/02/JPMorgan-Distributed-Ledger.png)